 COVID-19 is a new disease, caused by a novel coronavirus that has not previously been seen in humans.
 COVID-19, or coronavirus, is a disease that was identified in Wuhan, China, and is now being spread throughout the world.
 People are encouraged to take common-sense precautions to prevent the spread of all infectious diseases, including COVID-19.

-On Friday, July 10, UM released its plan for a healthy return to in-person instruction and campus activities for fall semester.
+In July, UM released its plan for a healthy return to in-person instruction and campus activities for fall semester.
 View “UM Healthy Fall 2020” here.

 Missoula County also is issuing guidance, and UM is considering all of this, along with the University’s specific operations and needs, as we move forward.
 Visit the Safer Missoula website for information about our community response.
+Find the State of Montana's COVID-19 website here.

 Questions?
 Call the UM Coronavirus Hotline at 406-243-INFO(4636) from 8 a.m. to 5 p.m.
 Monday-Friday to speak with a UM employees about your questions.